refraction-ray/iastu-hpc2-manual/administrators/history/specifics.md

 ### tensorflow

 **WIP:** shall check whether tensorflow-gpu is workable on cpu only device.
+Answer: see [so](https://stackoverflow.com/questions/42284528/how-can-i-use-tensorflow-without-cuda-on-linux), it seems that tensorflow-gpu binary can only be imported with gpu dirvers installed, let alone pre loaded cuda and cudnn.
+On contrast, gpu enabled torch requires none of them to exist.
+It is not good for tf being in this status, and it is also an unaccepteable solution for me to install gpu drivers on non-gpu nodes, this workaround is so ugly!!!

 ### spark